-Whether it is gaslighting parents or gaslighting in general, the devious act is extremely damaging.
+Whether it is gaslighting parents or just mind-playing in general, the devious act is extremely damaging.

 Have you ever felt that you were right about something, but even with facts right in front of your face you slowly begin to doubt the obvious?

 You are usually pretty confident in your opinions, but suddenly you are doubting everything around you that used to make sense.
 You just aren’t feeling the same anymore.

 Or you are a victim of gaslighting, a common part of the narcissistic abuse cycle

 Thrivetalk gives the following definition: